Real-Time Spray Advisory

 Humidity & Droplet Evaporation

-In low humidity (under 40%), fine spray droplets evaporate rapidly in flight, creating very small particles that drift farther and deliver less active ingredient to the target.
-Match nozzle size to the conditions — larger droplets resist evaporation but may reduce canopy penetration.
+In low humidity (under 40%), fine spray droplets evaporate rapidly in flight.
+Match nozzle size to conditions — larger droplets resist evaporation but may reduce canopy penetration.

 Below 40% RH — use larger nozzles